Background

 Bottle Trapping

-Bottle trapping is the most effective way to detect populations of great crested newts in turbid or weedy ponds, where torchlight surveys would be less effective.
+Bottle trapping is the most effective way to detect populations of GCNs in turbid or weedy ponds, where torchlight surveys would be less effective.
 Bottle trapping involves submerging plastic bottle traps into the pond in early evening.
 During the night the newts swim into the bottle traps and are unable to escape.
 This is followed by an early morning visit to collect the traps where all newts are recorded and released.
 All these surveys are undertaken by a licensed surveyor and therefore any risk of harm to the species is limited.

 Egg Searching